-At the moment, the service offers users the list of 6 cryptocurrencies: Ethereum (ETH), Ethereum Classic (ETC), Zcash (ZEC), Ycash (YEC), Beam (BEAM) and Ravencoin (RVN).
+At the moment, the service offers users a list of 6 cryptocurrencies: Ethereum (ETH), Ethereum Classic (ETC), Zcash (ZEC), Ycash (YEC), Beam (BEAM) and Ravencoin (RVN).
 In comparison with Nanopool, we see 3 common currencies for mining.

 The commission fee is 1% of the miner's profit.
 The pool accrues remuneration according to the PPLNS system and has a customizable payout amount, while guaranteeing complete confidentiality of work.
-Nanopool provides with the same fees and features, however, it has a better pool hashrate.
+Nanopool provides the same fees and features, however, it has a better pool hashrate.

 NiceHash was officially founded in 2017.
 This service is significantly different from other resources for cloud mining.
 Its peculiarity is that buyers get access to the mining capacities of not one provider, but several.
 Therefore, it can partially be attributed to the decentralized resources of cloud mining.

 You can buy computing power from the NiceHash crypto mining market and use it to mine digital assets at Nanopool.

 Ethpool is Ethereum's largest and very first mining pool for cryptocurrency mining.
 At the first stages of its existence, this resource was conceived as an official ETH pool, but over time, 5 more sites for mining of the cryptocurrency joined it.
 One-third of all users of this resource are mining in Asia.

 The service has 6 available cryptocurrencies for mining ETH, ETC, ZEC, YEC, BEAM, RVN.
 Despite the fact that the service has always been a leader in the production of ETH, now it is clearly inferior to Nanopool in the pool hashrate and the number of participants in the pool.